All Episodes

 So they favor tax increases on everybody else.

-The natural human tendency, I mean your average Democrat is to think that anyone and everyone who makes more than you is just a selfish bastard if he complains about taxes.
+The natural human tendency, I mean, your average Democrat, is to think that anyone and everyone who makes more than you is just a selfish bastard if he complains about taxes.

-Politicians like Obama know this.
+Obama, politicians like Obama know this.

-They deliberately twist and use that class envy reaction under the big lie of fairness to gain even more control of the economy, and then use that control for their ends and best interests, not the nations.
+They deliberately twist and use that class envy reaction under the big lie of fairness to gain even more control of the economy and then use that control for their ends and best interests, not the nation's.

 Plus, it doesn't raise any money.